named-data-iot/ndn-iot-package-over-posix/docs/src/examples.rst

 Quickstart Examples
 ========

 The ndn-lite-docker-image_ has NFD and IoT System Controller pre-installed.
+It is **highely recommanded** to use it to save time.
 If it's used as your development environment, please skip to `Share QR Code and bootstrap Device`_.

 .. _ndn-lite-docker-image: install.html#docker-image